benbaptist/minecraft-wrapper/documentation/events.rst

          config as the command cursor).
         :"args": the remaining words/args

-    :Can be aborted/modified: Registered commands ARE aborted...
+    :Can be aborted/modified: Yes.
+Registered commands ARE already aborted since they do not get passed to the server.
     :Comments:
-        Called AFTER player.rawMessage event if rawMessage
+        Called AFTER player.rawMessage event (if rawMessage
-        does not reject it.
+        does not reject it).
 However, rawMessage could have modified it before this point.

+        The best use of this event is a quick way to prevent a client from passing certain commands or command arguments to the server. rawMessage is better if you need something else (parsing or filtering chat, for example).

 :Event: "player.dig"